Mile End Lease Extension - Free Consultation

 Decision in Tower Hamlets

-An example of a Freehold Enfranchisement case for a Mile End property is 26 Rhondda Grove in June 2009.
+An example of a Freehold Enfranchisement case for a Mile End flat is 26 Rhondda Grove in June 2009.
 The net price payable by the leaseholders as determined by the Tribunal was £3,015.13.
 This comprised £11,300 premium for the reversion less £8,284.87 costs as ordered by the County Court.